rchin75/test-objects/README.md

 The goal of this Vue JS project is to test reactivity of an hierarchical object model using the Vue Composition API.
+Will the UI react to changes in an object several levels deep?

 GitHub: https://github.com/rchin75/test-objects